 Conduct risk, an element of operational risk, is where the company does not achieve positive or fair customer outcomes.
-Management of conduct risk was a key priority for the Company in 2017 with robust governance and metrics embedded across the organisation.
+Management of conduct risk continues to be a key priority for the Company in 2019 with robust governance and metrics embedded across the organisation.

-The Company is exposed to outsourcing risk in regard to activities which could be undertaken by the Company itself, but are contracted to third parties.
+The Company is exposed to outsourcing risk in regard to activities which could be undertaken by the Company itself but are contracted to third parties.
 The Company cannot outsource its statutory and regulatory obligations.